Delhi Urdu Academy

-Urdu Academy, Delhi (Urdu: اردو اکادمی، دہلی) In the interest of developing the Urdu language and preserving the Urdu tradition and culture it was established in the year 1980.
+Urdu Academy, Delhi (Urdu: اردو اکادمی، دہلی) In the interest of developing the Urdu language and preserving the Urdu tradition and culture.

 History

 The then Delhi Administration with a motto of establishing an Urdu institution to look after the development of the Urdu literature, cultural heritage, educational upliftment, in May 1981 under the Chairmanship of Lt.
 Governor of Delhi, established this institution as a composite institute with literary, cultural and educational goals.
 This was established in the heart of New Delhi.

 According to the bill 2000, the Delhi government has announced Urdu as second official language of Delhi.